fairlearn/fairlearn/docs/faq.rst

         Any algorithm which provides (or can be wrapped to provide) `fit()` and `predict()` methods should work.

+    Does Fairlearn work for image and text data?

     Is Fairlearn available in languages other than Python?

         For the moment, we only support Python >= 3.6